Scaramir/maxlight/README.md

 ## Known issues:
-- Rotated monitors won't get captured.
-I will re-read how to solve this issue.
 - A lot of programs and games handle the DirectX full screen switch well enough to work with this program.
 But the following happens sometimes: \
 Switching from or to a fullscreen mode programm causes an access loss of the GPU-variables or it gets stuck in an windows-api-function.
 Restart the program and switch / 'Alt+Tab' back to the game within 5 seconds.
 This accounts to every display mode switch (change of resolution, lockscreen, changing games from window mode to fullscreen, ...).
 - Netflix' desktop app and some other apps and sites with strong DRM-protection will block the win desktop duplication api from grabbing the frames.